 - Fritz acts in his role as customer; it is not important that he is a student (unless he would get a student's discount).
-The class name Customer is better suited than Student. - Letter and package are missing these are pure data objects that have neither responsibilities nor collaborations.
+The class name Customer is better suited than Student. - Letter and package are missing these are pure data objects that have neither responsibilities nor collaborations. - We have left out the way the letter gets to the computer vendor; possibly there is another delivery company involved. - The flow of information, state transitions and class hierarchies are not taken into account.

+Refinement

-Refinement We have left out the way the letter gets to the computer vendor; possibly there is another delivery company involved. • The flow of information, state transitions and class hierarchies are not taken into account.
-Revising a Design The first draft can usually be significantly improved: Identifying common features Generalizing behavior
+- We have left out the way the letter gets to the computer vendor; possibly there is another delivery company involved. - The flow of information, state transitions and class hierarchies are not taken into account.

+Revising a Design

+The first draft can usually be significantly improved:

+- Identifying common features

+- Generalizing behavior

 - Splitting classes into subsystems

 - Minimizing relations

 - Using libraries

 - Genericity and design patterns